top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 ### Introduction to Computer Vision

 In general a camera is consisting of a converging lens and an image plane ([](#fig:converging_lens)).
-In the following theory chapter, I will assume that the picture in the image plane is already undistorted, meaning we preprocessed it and eliminated the lens distortion.
+In the following theory chapter, we will assume that the picture in the image plane is already undistorted, meaning we preprocessed it and eliminated the lens distortion.

 <center><img figure-id="fig:converging_lens" figure-caption="Simplyfied Camera Model by Davide Scaramuzza (http://rpg.ifi.uzh.ch/teaching.html)" src="thin_lens.png" style="width: 300px;"/></center>